L'onorevole con l'amante sotto il letto: Plot

 Anna Vinci is a teacher in a private school in Milan.
 Due to some pupils, she comes into conflict with the principal of the school who fires her.
-To be summarized, he decides to go to Rome to visit the honorable Battistoni with whom he previously had a relationship.
-Due to a misunderstanding of the secretary Sgarbozzi, the teacher will be sent to the honorable's villa, from where he will try to hide her from his rigid wife.
+She decides to go to Rome to visit the parliamentarian Battistoni with whom he previously had a relationship.
+Due to a misunderstanding of the secretary Sgarbozzi, Anna is sent to Battistoni's villa, from where he tries to hide her from his rigid wife.